Contemporary European law: Formalism and antiformalism: from jurisprudence of concepts to jurisprudence of interests

 Legal formalism attracted several criticisms, foremost among them those of the jurist Rudolf von Jhering, who had initially adhered to this school of thought.
 In his pamphlet Serio e faceto sulla giurisprudenza (Serious and Facetious on Jurisprudence), Jhering mocked the jurisprudence of concepts (a term he coined), stating that with the historical school and pandectism, they had "ended up building an abstract and ahistorical position for law."
 The very practitioners of the interpretation of legal norms had realized how difficult it was to adapt normative provisions, conceived years earlier, to a different social and political context, thus practically denying the dogma of norms.
 Thus, at the turn of the century, a movement of opposition to formalism began, which held that law was not only a theoretical construct based on the imperativeness of norms but that it "reflected the concrete, historical reality of society and followed its evolution".

-Jhering himself, after distancing from formalism, spoke of a "jurisprudence of interests," still positivist, but closer to concrete reality, asserting that "the creator of all law is the purpose, and there is no legal position that does not owe its origin to a purpose, that is, to a practical reason," with the purpose being linked to a balanced assessment of human life's needs and the interests of the parties.
-He outlined these theories in his work "The Purpose of Law" According to Philipp Heck, also an adherent of this doctrine, the jurisprudence of interests surpasses the primacy of logic with "the primacy of studying and evaluating life."
+Jhering himself, after distancing from formalism, spoke of a "jurisprudence of interests", still positivist but closer to concrete reality, asserting that "the creator of all law is the purpose, and there is no legal position that does not owe its origin to a purpose, that is, to a practical reason", with the purpose being linked to a balanced assessment of human life's needs and the interests of the parties.
+He outlined these theories in his work "The Purpose of Law".
+According to Philipp Heck, who was an adherent of this doctrine, the jurisprudence of interests surpasses the primacy of logic with "the primacy of studying and evaluating life".
 Heck also recognized the incompleteness of law, which was one of the pillars of positivism, granting judges the authority to go beyond the formal dictates of the law, without contradicting it, in the case of a loophole.
 Always surpassing the dogmatism of norms, Max von Rumelin observed that "judgments should be issued based on an assessment of the real interests at stake and not on dogmatic and abstract concepts and preconceptions".
 In France, dominated by the school of exegesis, François Gény had a profound influence, introducing the concept of free scientific research in the interpretation of positive law.
 A concrete application of antiformalist positions occurred in 1907 with the enactment of the Swiss Civil Code, whose Article 1 stipulated that, in the case of a gap, the judge could rely on custom or, if none existed, on the most authoritative doctrine or jurisprudence.